JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `purgeOldFiles`
 {#generateLexer-purgeOldFiles}

-Purges old files from the target directory before generating the lexer.
+Purges previously generated lexer output before generating the lexer.
-By default, old files are purged when [`targetRootOutputDir`](#generateLexer-targetRootOutputDir) is used.
+When cleanup is enabled and [`pathToClass`](#generateLexer-pathToClass) is not set, the task removes the entire active output directory: [`targetOutputDir`](#generateLexer-targetOutputDir-deprecated) when present, otherwise [`targetRootOutputDir`](#generateLexer-targetRootOutputDir).
+When `pathToClass` is set, only that generated file in the active output directory is removed so the root can be shared safely.
 When the deprecated [`targetOutputDir`](#generateLexer-targetOutputDir-deprecated) is used, old files are not purged unless this property is explicitly set to `true`.
+Set this property to `false` to disable cleanup.

 {type="narrow"}
 Type